Omnichannel contact center

 5: Track and analyze customer data & preferences

-Of course, all of the data that an omnichannel contact center solution can provide does no good at all if it’s not tracked, analyzed and used.
+Of course, all of the data that an omnichannel contact center solution can provide does no good if it’s not tracked, analyzed and used.

-One of the best practices for your omnichannel contact center is simply to make use of all the data and customer preferences that are being acquired.
-This is important not only for your product—what common complaints might be eliminated through a feature fix, a helpful guide on your website, or through some other means—but also for customer preferences in general.
+One of the best practices for your omnichannel contact center is to use all the data and customer preferences being acquired.
+This is important not only for your product — what common complaints might be eliminated through a feature fix, a helpful guide on your website or some other means — but also for customer preferences in general.

 Customer preferences evolve over time.
 New channels might become more important within your omnichannel contact center strategy and older channels might need to be dropped to allocate resources more efficiently.

-In addition, tracking and analyzing customer preferences and history can help you provide a more personalized customer experience in the future, in turn creating more loyalty and happy customers.
+In addition, tracking and analyzing customer preferences and history can help you provide a more personalized customer experience in the future, creating more loyalty and happy customers.

 6: Personalize the customer experience

-Customers not only expect speedy service, but also service that understands who they are, what they want and what their needs are.
+Customers expect speedy service that understands who they are, what they want and what their needs are.
 The best way to know the answers to those questions and provide solutions?
 Pay attention to what your customers are already telling you.

 By analyzing customer data and history, including how they contact you, what questions they’re asking, what products or services they’ve been interested in the past, what issues they’re running into and more, you can discover how to best personalize their experience in the future.